-Hub Network component; distributor; collector; also used to translate from one connection type to another HotSpot Locally limited wireless network with a base station with Internet access; public wireless Internet access APP roaming Roaming between the cells of a wireless network using IAPP (Inter Access Point Protocol) BSS Independent Basic Service Set DS Intrusion Detection System earliest possible detection of attacks on the network EEE Institute of Electrical and Electronics Engineers, New York - www.ieee.org Р Internet Protocol P masquerading Combination of PAT (Port Address Translation) and NAT (Network Address Translation) from LANCOM Systems pro- cess used for connection of an intranet (multiple workstations) to the Internet over a single IP address; simulta- neously, the internal computers are protected from attacks from outside PSec Internet Protocol Security P Quality of Service These functions give precedence to enterprise-critical applications, particular services, or user groups SDN Integrated Services Digital Network fast connection; two independent channels; higher transmission rates than analog (up to 128 Kbit/s); uses the old analog lines; comfort features (call forwarding, callback on busy, etc.); supports both analog and digital services SM frequency band Industrial-Scientific-Medical, license-free frequency bands which can be used for industrial, scientific, and medical purposes.
-SP Internet Service Provider service provider with a connection to the Internet (backbone) who provides connection points for end customers LCOS LANCOM Operating System - uniform operating system for LANCOM products AN Local Area Network - local network limited to one site LANcapi Virtual CAPI which is provided over the network; with LANcapi, which is implemented in all LANCOM routers with ISDN interfaces, a PC connected to the LAN can use ISDN telematic services LANconfig Software for configuration of LANCOM devices under Windows ANtools Diverse, user-friendly set of tools for the management and monitoring of LANCOM products and systems МАС Media Access Control; radio access protocol on ISO Layer 2 data link; it defines packet format, packet addressing, and error detection MAC address Serial number of a network component which is assigned by the manufacturer Mbit Megabit: standard unit for the specification of data quantities in the context of bandwidths MIC Message Integrity Check, cryptographic integrity protection mechanism VetBIOS Network Basic Input/Output System.
+IDS Intrusion Detection System earliest possible detection of attacks on the network IEEE Institute of Electrical and Electronics Engineers, New York - www.ieee.org IP Internet Protocol IP masquerading Combination of PAT (Port Address Translation) and NAT (Network Address Translation) from LANCOM Systems process used for connection of an intranet (multiple workstations) to the Internet over a single IP address; simultaneously, the internal computers are protected from attacks from outside IPSec Internet Protocol Security IP Quality of Service These functions give precedence to enterprise-critical applications, particular services, or user groups ISDN Integrated Services Digital Network fast connection; two independent channels; higher transmission rates than analog (up to 128 Kbit/s); uses the old analog lines; comfort features (call forwarding, callback on busy, etc.); supports both analog and digital services ISM frequency band Industrial-Scientific-Medical, license-free frequency bands which can be used for industrial, scientific, and medical purposes.
+ISP Internet Service Provider service provider with a connection to the Internet (backbone) who provides connection points for end customers LCOS LANCOM Operating System - uniform operating system for LANCOM products LAN Local Area Network - local network limited to one site LANcapi Virtual CAPI which is provided over the network; with LANcapi, which is implemented in all LANCOM routers with ISDN interfaces, a PC connected to the LAN can use ISDN telematic services LANconfig Software for configuration of LANCOM devices under Windows LANtools Diverse, user-friendly set of tools for the management and monitoring of LANCOM products and systems MAC Media Access Control; radio access protocol on ISO Layer 2 data link; it defines packet format, packet addressing, and error detection MAC address Serial number of a network component which is assigned by the manufacturer Mbit Megabit: standard unit for the specification of data quantities in the context of bandwidths MIC Message Integrity Check, cryptographic integrity protection mechanism NetBIOS Network Basic Input/Output System.
 Non-routable network protocol for local networks developed by IBM and later taken over by Microsoft.
 NTBA Network Termination Basic Adaptor .
-The NTBA (network termination adapter) is responsible in an ISDN base con- nection for the translation of the connection created by the telephone company to the S0 bus.
+The NTBA (network termination adapter) is responsible in an ISDN base connection for the translation of the connection created by the telephone company to the SO bus.
+OFDM Orthogonal Frequency Divison Multiplex PEAP Protected EAP, EAP variant for mutual authentication PKI Public Key Infrastructure PPP Point to Point Protocol: network protocol for connections between two computers.
+PPP is based on TCP/IP.
+PPTP Point to Point Tunneling Protocol: Network protocol for the construction of virtual private networks over the Internet.

-🗆 Glossary
+□ Glossary